smilerz/recipes/docs/contribute.md

 !!! danger "Discuss First!"
     If you want to contribute larger features that introduce more complexity to the project please make sure to **first submit a technical description** outlining what and how you want to do it.
     This allows me and the community to give feedback and manage the complexity of the overall application.
 If you don't do this please don't be mad if I reject your PR

 !!! info
     The dev setup is a little messy as this application combines the best (at least in my opinion) of both Django and Vue.js.

+!!! info linting and formating
+    This project uses autopep8, flake8, prettier, and ESLint to lint and format the code.
+In order to submit a PR you must use the project standard configurations.

+    ##### VSCode:
+    Install the official plugins: autopep8, flake8, isort Add the following line to your settings.json:
+    ``` json
+    "[python]": {
+        "editor.defaultFormatter": "ms-python.autopep8",
+        "editor.formatOnSave": true
+    },
+    ```

+    ##### PyCharm
+    Add the following line to your settings.json:
+    ``` json
+    "[python]": {
+        "editor.defaultFormatter": "ms-python.flake8",
+        "editor.formatOnSave": true
+    },
+    ```

 ### Django
 This application is developed using the Django framework for Python.
 They have excellent [documentation](https://www.djangoproject.com/start/) on how to get started, so I will only give you the basics here.

 1. Clone this repository wherever you like and install the Python language for your OS (I recommend using version 3.10 or above).